victorokech/cloudinary-watermark-api/README.md

 In this article, we’ll explore the ways you can build a simple Cloudinary Watermark API using Laravel.
 The API will allow you to add a watermark to an image using Cloudinary's powerful transformational API.
 We’ll be using Laravel 8, and all of the code is available for reference on GitHub.

-## PHPSandbox and Github
+## Github

-The final project can be viewed on [PHPSandbox](https://phpsandbox.io/e/x/nuopv?&layout=EditorPreview&iframeId=61ihmshq1o&theme=dark&defaultPath=/&showExplorer=no&openedFiles=/app/Http/Livewire/FileUpload.php) and the entire source code is available on my [Github](https://github.com/victorokech/cloudinary-watermark-api) repository.
+The entire source code is available on my [Github](https://github.com/victorokech/cloudinary-watermark-api) repository.

 ## Prerequisites